 When human ingenuity combines with the right market incentives, nothing can be ruled out.
 But unlike crude oil which is a byproduct of decayed living organisms and exists in various grades all over the world, gold is a basic element that came to us from exploding stars billions of years ago.

-The amount of gold in earth’s crust is fixed.
+The amount of gold in the earth’s crust is fixed.
 By contrast, oil and other hydrocarbons can be produced synthetically from renewable biomass.

 Perhaps one day we’ll mine for gold in space or generate it in nuclear reactors or particle accelerators.
 Theoretically, it’s possible.
-Practically, there’s no prospect of these unconventional methods of boosting earth’s gold reserves becoming economically viable in our lifetimes.
+Practically, there’s no prospect of these unconventional methods of boosting Earth’s gold reserves becoming economically viable in our lifetimes.
 It would take a true “moon shot” in the gold price and/or a technological breakthrough that might be decades away from coming to fruition.

 In the meantime, the gold mining industry is experiencing a major wave of consolidation.

 Last year Barrick Gold and Randgold merged.
 This year Newmont Mining acquired Goldcorp.
-Many lesser known junior mining and exploration companies have been or may soon be gobbled up by senior producers looking for an economical way to grow their reserves.
+Many lesser-known junior mining and exploration companies have been or may soon be gobbled up by senior producers looking for an economical way to grow their reserves.

-Developing new mines is expensive, time consuming, and risky.
+Developing new mines is expensive, time-consuming, and risky.

 It’s difficult these days for the majors to even identify viable new projects that would add significantly to their asset base.
-As new discoveries shrink, many have decided it makes more sense to buy up the assets of smaller competitors while they are on sale.
+As discoveries shrink, many have decided it makes more sense to buy up the assets of smaller competitors while they are on sale.

 It may prove beneficial to corporate bottom lines, but M&A activity doesn’t necessarily translate into more ounces being pulled out of the ground on an industry-wide basis.
-To the contrary, it’s a sign that mining companies aren’t keen on investing in the exploration and development of new mines.
+On the contrary, it’s a sign that mining companies aren’t keen on investing in the exploration and development of new mines.

-After years of “high grading” – processing the easier to get, higher quality deposits first – future gold extraction costs could get progressively steeper for existing major mines.
+After years of “high grading” – processing the easier-to-get, higher-quality deposits first – future gold extraction costs could get progressively steeper for existing major mines.

 Even at $1,300 an ounce, gold prices aren’t high enough to generate attractive returns on investment.
 Many gold mining companies are barely breaking even after their all-in costs are considered.

 Canadian mid-tier producer Iamgold announced recently that it will halt construction at one of its gold projects in Ontario.
 Iamgold CEO Stephen J.J.
-Letwin said the company will “wait for improved, and sustainable, market conditions in order to proceed with construction.”
+Letwin said the company will “wait for improved, and sustainable, market conditions to proceed with construction.”

 That’s just one example among many of why gold production could begin to taper off and decline overall in 2019.